 - The interest rate on your mortgage.

-- Your monthly payment amount.
+- Your monthly mortgage payment.

-- The total closing costs.
+- Estimated closing costs.

 Receiving a loan estimate doesn’t mean the lender has approved your mortgage application.
 It just shows you what the lender expects to offer if you choose to move forward.
 Submitting multiple applications allows you to compare mortgage offers.